 This information is intended to help you develop your application and improve your chances for success.

 A critical piece of your application is a 750-1,000 word reflective essay describing your research strategies, and use of library tools and resources.
 The essay is one of the most important parts of your application!
-Please see the essay guidelines and tips from past evaluators.
+Please see the Essay Guidelines and Practical Tips from Award Reviewers.

 This essay should provide the reviewers with information about your process, the way you approached your research, responded to challenges, redirected inquiry, as necessary.
 Don't tell us that the Library is great and don't give us a laundry list of the databases you used.
 Tell us what you know and have learned about the process of doing research and why you made the choices you did.